BelledonneCommunications/flexisip-account-manager/README.md

 Create or update a Space, required to then create accounts afterward.
 The `super` option enable/disable the domain as a super domain.

     php artisan spaces:create-update {sip_domain} {host} {--super}

+### Import the old DotEnv instance configuration into a Space

+Since 1.7 some environnement instance configuration variables were moved into the Space configuration, you can import them using this command.

+    php artisan spaces:import-configuration-from-dot-env {sip_domain}

 ### Create an admin account